 A typical four-person household requires only a 100-gallon solar water heater and collectors, which averages $8,000 to $10,000.

 If the solar heater is hooked to an electric water heater, it takes about an hour to an hour and 20 minutes for the water to heat.
 If the water heater is not hooked up to a backup energy source, you could wait several days for an entire sunny day for the water to heat up.
 If the conditions are cloudy, it could take days to heat.

-The price of solar energy has fallen to less than 3 per kilowatt per year, according to Energy Sage.
+The price of solar energy has fallen to less than 3 per kilowatt per year.

 The sun produces thermal energy, which effectively heats the fluid within the collectors.
 The fluid then goes on to heat exchangers located in the storage tank, which work to heat the water.
 With a direct system, the water is circulated through the solar collectors so that the sun can directly warm the water.